 - Conduct extensive research about yourself, the industry, the company, and the position prior to your interviews.

-- Attend information sessions sponsored by employers as your schedule permits.
+- Attend events sponsored by employers as your schedule permits.

 - Dress and conduct oneself in a professional manner befitting a Notre Dame student.

-- Students who renege on an offer of employment will be held accountable by the University.
-Any student who reneges on a full-time job offer or internship will be required to meet with the Director of Employer Engagement to discuss the circumstances of why the offer was reneged and develop an appropriate resolution to the situation, which will include removal of access from Handshake.
-The relevant dean will be made aware of any student who has reneged on an offer.
+Students who renege on an offer of employment will be held accountable by the University.
+Any student who reneges on a full-time job offer or internship will be required to meet with a Student Affairs senor administrator to discuss the circumstances of why the offer was reneged and determine appropriate consequences which typically include:

 Students who fail to attend a scheduled interview, or fail to cancel an interview within the timeline parameters stated in the Ethical Job Search Contract will be considered a No-Show for that interview (virtual or in-person).
 The following details the steps the Meruelo Family Center for Career Development will take, student obligations, and potential consequences.
 Please note that until a final decision is made concerning your missed interview, students are expected to meet interview obligations for which you are already scheduled.